 - Lullymore Heritage & Discovery Park, Kildare

-- The Nightmare Realm, RDS, Dublin
+- The Nightmare Realm, Dublin

 - Clissmann Horse Caravans & Glamping, Wicklow